1.800.858.7378npic@oregonstate.edu

 There are a variety of products available on the market for the public and for professionals when it comes to mosquito control.
 Larvicides are chemicals designed to be applied directly to water to control mosquito larvae.
 Adulticides are used in fogging and spraying to control adult mosquitoes.
 Synergists are not toxic to the mosquitoes themselves, but they make adulticides more effective.

 Some communities provide mosquito control as a service to the public and may apply pesticides from trucks or planes.
-To find out whether or not your community sprays for mosquitoes, try contacting your local health department or local mosquito control district.
+To find out whether or not your community sprays for mosquitoes, try contacting your local health department or mosquito control district.

 Pesticides for Adult (flying) Mosquitoes